Skip to content

 The --sudo flag:

-• Only works with admin commands: admin, system, reindex
+• Only works with management/system commands: admin, system

 • Will error if used with non-admin commands